Elwood, Illinois: Demographics

-In the village, the age distribution of the population shows 25.5 percent under the age of 18 and 15.4 percent who were 65 years of age or older.
+In the village, the age distribution of the population showed 25.5 percent under the age of 18 and 15.4 percent who were 65 years of age or older.
 The median age was 37.8 years.
 50.8 percent of the populations was female while 49.8 percent was male.

 The median income for a household in the village was $78,515 USD, and the median income for a family was $83,698.
 Males had a median income of $68,500 versus $38,299 for females.
 The per capita income for the village was $30,223.
 About 6.5 percent of families and 8.5 percent of the population were below the poverty line, including 12.2 percent of those under age 18 and 8.2 percent of those age 65 or over.

+Transportation

+Pace provides bus service on Route 511 connecting Elwood to downtown Joliet and other destinations.
+There are proposals to extend Metra's Heritage corridor commuter rail service, which terminates in Joliet, to Braidwood, with a stop in Elwood.